c3cbot/legacy-c3cbot/README.md

 ## Usage
 `$ node index.js`
 If this is the first time you execute this command, it'll generate `config.json` file.
 Close that command and then configure `config.json` file.
-After that, you can run that command again.
+After that, you can run that command again and bot will go live.

 ## Plugins
 Currently, there's only 2 plugins writen by me: